Foundation Diet and Health

 Health effects

-So far, over 160 components of ginger have been isolated and identified (see raw ginger ).
-Various studies have found that ginger extracts contain a wide range of biologically active components.
+Is candied ginger healthy?
+Apart from the high sugar content, candied ginger can be healthy in small quantities.
+So far, over 160 components of ginger have been isolated and identified (see raw ginger).
+Various studies have shown that ginger extracts contain a wide range of biologically active components.
 Among other things, ginger has a preventive effect against obesity, against cancer and has a protective effect on the gastrointestinal tract.
-Ginger is traditionally used as a herbal medicine to treat symptoms such as vomiting, pain and colds.
-Researchers have shown that ginger has anti-inflammatory, antipyretic, anti-coagulant, blood sugar regulating, antioxidant, antidiabetic and analgesic properties.
-4, 13,14

-Ginger can alleviate symptoms of morning sickness during pregnancy, 19 motion sickness 20 and nausea during chemotherapy 9.
-A Norwegian study of pregnant or breastfeeding women (surveying over 68,000 women) showed that normal amounts of ginger did not increase the risk of stillbirth, premature birth or low birth weight.
+Research has found anti-inflammatory, antipyretic, anti-coagulant, blood sugar regulating, antioxidant, antidiabetic and analgesic properties of ginger.
+4, 13,14 A Norwegian study of pregnant or breastfeeding women (surveying over 68,000 women) showed that normal amounts of ginger did not increase the risk of stillbirth, premature birth or low birth weight.
 17

-Is candied ginger healthy?
-Apart from the high sugar content, candied ginger can be healthy in small quantities.
-How the bioactive ingredients change during the candied ginger process is rarely recorded.
+How bioactive ingredients change during the candying process is rarely recorded.
 15 Heat-sensitive or water-soluble nutrients are reduced or no longer present compared to fresh ginger.
+However, studies show that the antioxidant activity of ginger, unlike other antioxidant-active vegetables, is not necessarily lost through cooking.
+22

 Shogaols, the corresponding heating or dehydration products of gingerols, are present only in trace amounts in fresh ginger, but occur in high amounts in thermally treated ginger roots.
 4 They are said to have stronger bioactive properties than gingerols and have increased antioxidant, anti-inflammatory, antimicrobial and anticarcinogenic effects.
-4,5,6 Data also suggest that 6-shogaol plays an important role as a memory-enhancing and antioxidant agent against neurological diseases.
+4,5,6 Data suggest that 6-shogaol plays an important role as a memory-enhancing and antioxidant agent against neurological diseases.
 5

-Dangers - Intolerances - Side effects
+Dangers - Intolerances - Side Effects

 Although Although ginger is generally considered safe, 7 higher amounts can cause heartburn, headaches and dizziness in some people.
 9 In addition, a study on mice showed that increased intake led to a slowing of the central nervous system (CNS depression) and cardiac arrhythmias.
 10